rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 std::cout << "Number of conformations : " << mol1_cids.size() << std::endl;

 RDKit::INT_VECT mol2_cids;
+int numConfs = 20;
-RDKit::DGeomHelpers::EmbedMultipleConfs( *mol2 , mol2_cids , 20 , 1 , 30 , 1234 ,
+RDKit::DGeomHelpers::EmbedMultipleConfs( *mol2 , mol2_cids , numConfs , params );
-                                         true , false , 2.0 , true , 1 , -1.0 ,
-                                         static_cast<const std::map<int,RDGeom::Point3D> *> ( 0 ) ,
-                                         1e-3 , false , true , true , true );
 std::cout << "Number of conformations : " << mol2_cids.size()
           << std::endl;
 ```
 The conformer ids are returned in `mol1_cids` and `mol2_cids` and
 there are two overloaded functions with different ways of supplying
 the information.
-As before, the CSD-based method is invoked by the
+As before, the CSD-based method is invoked by
-last two `true` parameters, and in the example above the default
+EmbedParameters object, and in the example above the default
 number of conformations to be produced has been changed from 10 to 20.
 The conformers so generated can be aligned
 to each other and the RMS values calculated